notaryproject/specifications/requirements/scenarios.md

 - The artifact can be renamed from the unique build id `net-monitor:abc123` to a product versioned tag `wabbitnetworks.example.com/networking/net-monitor:1.0` without invalidating the signature.
 - Users may reference the `sha256` digest directly, or the `artifact:tag`.
   While tag locking is not part of the [OCI Distribution Spec][oci-distribution], various registries support this capability, allowing users to reference human readable tags, as opposed to long digests.
-  Either reference is supported with the Notary Project, however it's the unique manifest that is signed.
+  Either reference is supported with Notary Project, however it's the unique manifest that is signed.
-- The Notary Project supports a pattern for signing any type of artifact, from OCI Images, Helm Charts, Singularity to yet unknown types.
+- Notary Project supports a pattern for signing any type of artifact, from OCI Images, Helm Charts, Singularity to yet unknown types.
 - Orchestrators may require signatures, but not enforce specific specific signatures.
   This enables a host to understand what content is deployed, without having to manage specific keys.